huggingface/blog/gptq-integration.md

 ## Conclusion and final words

-In this blogpost we have presented the integration of the [AutoGPTQ library](https://github.com/PanQiWei/AutoGPTQ) in Transformers, making it possible to quantize LLMs with the GPTQ method to make them more accessible for anyone in the community to build exciting tools and applications with LLMs.
+In this blogpost we have presented the integration of the [AutoGPTQ library](https://github.com/PanQiWei/AutoGPTQ) in Transformers, making it possible to quantize LLMs with the GPTQ method to make them more accessible for anyone in the community and empower them to build exciting tools and applications with LLMs.

 This integration is available both for Nvidia GPUs, and RoCm-powered AMD GPUs, which is a huge step towards democratizing quantized models for broader GPU architectures.